MicrosoftDocs/machine-learning-server-docs/microsoft-r/microsoft-r-glossary.md

 <a name="mrs"></a>**Microsoft R Server**
 <div style="margin:15px; margin-bottom:25px;">Use R—the powerful, statistical programming language—in an enterprise-class, big data analytics platform.
-R Server, built on ScaleR technology, is an enterprise class server for hosting and managing parallel and distributed workloads of R processes on servers (Linux and Windows) and clusters (Hadoop and Apache Spark). <a href="rserver">Learn more…</a></div>
+R Server, built on ScaleR technology, is an enterprise class server for hosting and managing parallel and distributed workloads of R processes on servers (Linux and Windows) and clusters (Hadoop and Apache Spark). <a href="rserver.md">Learn more…</a></div>

 <a name="mkl"></a>**MKL**